Careers360 Logo

 Constraints are the limitations or restrictions imposed on the decision variables.

-A problem that asks to maximize or minimize a linear function limited to certain constraints.
+A problem that asks to maximise or minimise a linear function limited to certain constraints.

 Graphical Method Of Solving Linear Programming Problems